radio-raheem/my-projects/README.md

 # radio-raheem-projects

 Hi all!
 My name is Pavel Sukhikh.
 I'm a data scientist and this repository contains my projects.
-Feel free to check them!
+Feel free to check them out!

 ## Project descriptions